confluentinc/librdkafka/tests/java/README.md

 Build:

-    $ KAFKA_DIR=/your/kafka-build-dir make
+    $ KAFKA_JARS=/your/kafka/libs make

 Run:

-    $ KAFKA_DIR=/your/kafka-build-dir ./run-class.sh Murmur2Cli "a sentence" and a word
+    $ KAFKA_JARS=/your/kafka/libs ./run-class.sh Murmur2Cli "a sentence" and a word

+If KAFKA_JARS is not set it will default to $KAFKA_PATH/libs